LoRA – low rank adaptation of large language models

 First we create the LoRA layer.

-In the _init_ method we create the A and B matrices initialized as explained before, the A matrix with a random Gaussian distribution and the B matrix with zeros.
+In the _init_ method we create the matrices A and B initialized as explained before, matrix A with a random Gaussian distribution and matrix B with zeros.
 We also create the parameters rank and alpha.

-In the forward method we calculate LoRA as explained above.
+In the forward method we calculate LoRA as explained.

 import torch